NikAlia910/library-booking/user-story.md

 - The availability calendar should be easy to read and understand, with clear visual cues for available and unavailable time slots.
 - The reservation confirmation page should display all relevant reservation details in a clear and concise manner.
 - The UI should adhere to accessibility guidelines (WCAG) to ensure usability for all patrons.
+- Grayed-out time slots with tooltip: “Reservation must be made at least 1 hour in advance.” on the Reservation Time Slot Selection Page.